Toyota Avalon Review

 The 2014 Toyota Avalon ranks 4 out of 10 Affordable Large Cars.
 This ranking is based on our analysis of published reviews and test drives of the Toyota Avalon, as well as reliability and safety data.

-The 2014 Toyota Avalon comes with a V6 engine that reviewers agree provides plenty of power.
+The Avalon comes with a V6 engine that test drivers agree provides plenty of power.
 A six-speed automatic transmission is standard, and test drivers say that its shifts are quick and silky smooth.
 The 2014 Avalon gets an EPA-estimated 21/31 mpg city/highway, which is good for an affordable large car.
 Automotive journalists write that the Avalon’s handling has improved considerably since it was redesigned in 2013, and that the 2014 Avalon offers composed handling and strong brakes, as well as a quiet, comfortable ride.

-Critics agree that the 2014 Toyota Avalon has a beautifully made interior with first-rate materials and spacious, comfortable seating for five occupants.
+Auto writers agree that the 2014 Avalon has a beautifully made interior with first-rate materials and spacious, comfortable seating for five occupants.
 The Toyota Avalon has numerous standard features for the class, and reviewers say that most interior controls are easy to use.
 Standard features in the 2014 Toyota Avalon include a backup camera, dual-zone automatic climate control, push-button start and a Display Audio system, which includes a 6.1-inch touch-screen display, eight speakers, Bluetooth phone and audio streaming, an auxiliary input and a USB port.
 Options include blind spot monitoring, adaptive cruise control and navigation.

 - "Its striking exterior is further bolstered by a premium interior befitting the finest Lexus sedan.
 Taut driving dynamics, a smooth ride and a silent cabin are also mainstays of Toyota's flagship, as are the cutting-edge yet user-friendly in-vehicle audio and navigation systems." -- Kelley Blue Book